Skip to main content

 All guests pay the exact same amount to the cruise line to help cover these fees, no matter if you are staying in a two-bedroom suite or interior stateroom.
 There's no way to get around paying them, either.

 Depending on your sailing, you might have to shell out anywhere from an extra $100 to $250+ per person, as they vary based on departure port and ports of call.
-Usually, they are neither included in the advertised rate nor calculated into the total until the final stage in the booking process.
+Thankfully, they're now calculated into the base fare, so you won't have any huge surprises during the booking process.

 Gratuities